Interested in other Western Pest Services blog content?

 • Using caution when dealing with outside agencies: Bed bugs are hitchhikers, so hospitals must be careful who they are dealing with.
 Regular inspections that identify the sources of problems early can help.

-• Responding to bed bug issues by using some of the same concepts that are practiced by the facility’s infection control personnel: Western has a comprehensive service guideline that addresses bed bug control in healthcare facilities.
+• Get help from a professional: Responding to bed bug issues by using some of the same concepts that are practiced by the facility’s infection control personnel: Western has a comprehensive service guideline that addresses bed bug control in healthcare facilities.

 Bed Bugs & Hospitals Should Not Go Together